TBD54566975/incubation-dcx/README.md

 This package provides a DWN protocol for credential issuance.
 See `protocol/credential-issuance.ts` for the protocol, and the accompanying schemas directory for individual schemas

+## The protocol

+This project defines a protocol that uses [Credential Manifests](https://identity.foundation/credential-manifest/) to define the credentials required to get other credentials.

+A credential issuer provides one or more manifests defining credentials needed to apply for other credentials.

+A credential applicant can then send a Credential Application to the issuer.

+The issuer can reply with a Credential Response fulfillment including one or more credentials, or a denial including reasons why the credentials were not sufficient.
+It may also optionally respond with an invoice that must be paid before the request is fulfilled.

 # Use

 ```javascript